 Keep it quiet

 As much as you can, eliminate noise.
 Some of us can lie awake all night listening to the hum of the refrigerator with our super-hearing (been there).
 There will always be some noise somewhere that is necessary or beyond your control.
-If you can’t filter them out, there are always earplugs.
-Silicone is nice because you can shape them to your ear and they work for side sleepers.
+If you can’t filter them out or mask them, there are always earplugs.
+Silicone and wax are nice because you can shape them to your ear and they work for side sleepers.

 Eat right in the night

 Keep your last meal of the day light and finish eating 3 hours before you plan to turn in.
 You’ll make your own rule on the specifics of this but the idea is to allow your body sufficient time for digestion before you begin your bedtime routine.
-Still hungry, drink some water or have a small snack.
+Still hungry, drink some water, camomile or valerian tea, or have a small snack.
 Just remember to avoid caffeine and brush and floss before lights out.

 Tire yourself out